2002 Quebec provincial by-elections: June 17

-The Quebec by-elections of June 17, 2002 were held in the Quebec provincial electoral districts of Berthier, Joliette, Lac-Saint-Jean and Vimont in Canada.
+Elections were held in the Quebec provincial electoral districts of Berthier, Joliette, Lac-Saint-Jean and Vimont.
 They resulted in the election of three ADQ and one PQ Member to the National Assembly of Quebec.

 For the first time ever, the ADQ, which received 45% of the popular vote saw its representation at the provincial legislature increased to five MNAs, with the addition of François Gaudreau (Vimont), Marie Grégoire (Berthier) and Sylvie Lespérance (Joliette) to their delegation.

 PQ candidate and BQ MP Stéphan Tremblay won a slight victory over ADQ candidate Jocelyn Fradette in Lac-Saint-Jean.

 His colleague Michel Belhumeur lost the election to Lespérance in Joliette.

 The PQ candidates received 29% of the total vote; the Liberals, 24%.

 The by-elections took place at a time when the ADQ was enjoying a high level of popularity throughout Quebec.

-By 2003 however, the ADQ had sunk in the polls and none of their three newly elected MNAs were re-elected.
+By 2003, however, the ADQ had sunk in the polls, and none of their three newly elected MNAs were re-elected.